Attention: Accredited Home School Graduates

 The high school curriculum is the cornerstone of the University System of Georgia (USG) and Georgia Highlands College admissions policy.
 The USG sets minimum high school requirements in each academic area to be met by all freshmen applicants and transfer applicants with less than 30 transferable semester hours.

-Students who completed an unaccredited home school program are required to submit a comprehensive portfolio of work in order to document equivalent competence in each of the five academic areas at the college preparatory level as compared to the USG guidelines for satisfactory completion of all units of the Required High School Curriculum (RHSC).
+Students who completed an unaccredited home school program are required to submit a comprehensive portfolio of work in order to document equivalent competence in each of the five academic areas (English, mathematics, natural (lab) science, social science and foreign language) at the college preparatory level.
+Evaluation of and assessment of completion for each course listed in the home school portfolio is based on the guidelines contained in the USG Required High School Curriculum (RHSC) document titled “Staying on Course“, which details the requirements for new freshman and transfer applicants with less than 30 transferable hours of coursework.

 The academic portfolio must document the students’ progression throughout the standard high school years (9th grade through 12th grade).
 The portfolio must include a detailed description of course work completed in each academic subject area as detailed below.
-Within each subject area, the minimum documentation required for each individual course must include; (1) the title of the course, (2) a comprehensive course description, (3) a course syllabus, (4) a detailed narrative of the primary academic content taught in the course, (5) the name of textbooks or software program used to teach the course and (6) the highest education degree level achieved by the primary teacher of each course.
+Within each subject area, the minimum documentation required for each individual course must include; (1) the title of the course, (2) a comprehensive course description, (3) a course syllabus to include a detailed narrative of the primary academic content taught in the course, a list of written and/or laboratory assignments, the grading structure and assessment tools used, (4) the name of textbooks and/or software program used to teach the course , (5) the highest education degree level achieved by the primary teacher, and (6) the final grade earned for each course.
 Additional supporting documentation may be required as necessary to prove academic rigor of an individual course.

 MATHEMATICS: Four (4) units of Mathematics, including Algebra I, Algebra II, and Geometry and a mathematics course completed at the level of Math 3 or higher.